francescoalemanno/LapSolve.jl/README.md

 # SolveLAP
-Linear Assignment Problem solver via the Kuhn-Munkres algorithm
+Linear Assignment Problem solver via the Kuhn-Munkres algorithm, original Kernel functions coming from [Hungarian.jl](https://github.com/Gnimuc/Hungarian.jl), this package implements a solver for stiff problems, which are LAP problems with too many blocking costs where an optimal fully assigned solution is impossible, but an optimal partial assignment may be possible.
+This solver has been modified to be completely non-copying and non-mutating, for saving as much memory as possible.

 [![Build Status](https://travis-ci.com/francescoalemanno/SolveLAP.jl.svg?branch=master)](https://travis-ci.com/francescoalemanno/SolveLAP.jl)